Tung Chung station: Taxis

 An urban (red) taxi stand is located beside Exit A. A Lantau (blue) taxi stand at Exit D provides taxi services within Lantau Island.

 Ngong Ping Cable Car

 Opened on 18 September 2006, the MTR-owned Ngong Ping Cable Car connects Tung Chung with Ngong Ping, where the Po Lin Monastery and Tian Tan Buddha are located.
 The Tung Chung Cable Car Terminal is about 200 metres away from Exit B of Tung Chung station.

 Buses

 The station is served by a large number of bus routes which stop near the station and the Ngong Ping Cable Car terminus.

+Airport routes

+Routes such as S1, S56, S52, S52A and S52P leads to Chek Lap Kok.

+Lantau routes

+Routes such as 37M, 38, N38, 39M and 37H leads to Ying Tung Estate, Yat Tung Estate or Mun Tung Estate.

+Routes that are going to Ngong Ping, Tai O, Mui Wo or Shek Mun Kap can be routes 11, 23, 3M and 34.

+Port routes

+Routes such as B6 or B6S leads to Hong Kong-Zhuhai-Macau Bridge.